h0ngcha0/liuhongchao.github.io/_posts/2019-04-06-scriptless-script.md

 ### Schnorr Signatures

-In systems like Bitcoin and Ethereum, signature construction and verification is currently done through [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm), which was designed as a variant of Schnorr Signature to avoid its parent issues.
-Even though the patent expired in 2008, shortly before Bitcoin was invented, ECDSA was much more standardized at the time as the result of it.
-From the technical point of view, it doesn't seem to have any other merits for Bitcoin to choose it over Schnorr Signatures.
+The signature scheme used in systems like Bitcoin and Ethereum is called [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm), which was designed as a variant of Schnorr Signature to avoid its parent issues.
+Even though the patent expired in 2008, shortly before Bitcoin was invented, ECDSA was still much more standardized at the time.
+Other than that there doesn't seem to be any techinical merits for Satoshi to choose it over Schnorr Signatures.

 One of the biggest advantages of Schnorr Signature over ECDSA is linearity, which basically means that multiple schnorr signatures signed by different private keys for the same message can be verified by the sum of all their corresponding public keys.
-To understand how it works, we need to understand how a digital signature is constructed and verified with both ECDSA and Schnorr Signatures.
+To understand how it works, we need to understand how a digital signature is constructed and verified with both Schnorr Signatures and ECDSA.

-Let's say we have a keypair **(*x*, P)** where **P = *x*G** (**G** represents the [generetor](https://bitcoin.stackexchange.com/questions/29904/what-exactly-is-generator-g-in-bitcoins-elliptical-curve-algorithm)).
-To sign a message, first of all an ephemeral keypair **(*k*, R)** where **R = *k*G** needs to be generated.
+Let's say we have a keypair **(*x*, P)** where **P = *x*G** (**G** represents the [generetor](https://bitcoin.stackexchange.com/questions/29904/what-exactly-is-generator-g-in-bitcoins-elliptical-curve-algorithm) on a elliptic curve).
+To sign a message, an ephemeral keypair **(*k*, R)** where **R = *k*G** needs to be generated first.
 Assuming that the message to be signed is **m**, in case of Schnorr, the signature would look something like this:

 {% highlight Haskell %}